-In this talk, I’ll demonstrate how a lexical approach can be used effectively with elementary students when the focus of the lessons shifts from context to co-text in order to teach new grammar/vocabulary items and thus foster meaningful communication.
-This presentation stems from observation of my A2-B1 classes yielded the reflections of this presentation.
-I will briefly describe the way I see the Lexical Approach and discuss some of the most common language learning and teaching beliefs that might hamper the implementation of more lexically-based lessons.
+The aim of this talk is to demonstrate how the lexical approach can be used effectively with elementary students in order to teach new grammar/vocabulary items and thus foster meaningful communication.
+The observation of the recordings of my A2-B1 classes yielded the reflections of this presentation.
+I will briefly discuss some of the most common language learning and teaching beliefs that might hamper the implementation of more lexically based lessons in elementary classes.
 Then, I will illustrate how teaching lexically can foster students’ communicative skills by setting a co-text to introduce language using data from my regular classes.

 Dr Astrida Skrinda is a Fulbright Visiting Scholar.
 Her academic record includes a Postgraduate Diploma in TESOL from Canterbury Christ Church University in the UK.
 Her doctoral dissertation was in English Education, and the field of practice is in this area.
 She has taught English as a foreign language at tertiary level for many years.
 After obtaining a doctoral degree, she took up research positions.
 She has had leading editorial roles at a number of academic journals.
 Her main areas of interest are second language vocabulary teaching and learning, individual learners’ differences, and, more recently, sustainable education.

 Lexical Attainment, Individual Learners’ Differences, and Teaching Implications